temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 ### Temporal CLI

-Temporal CLI is a distribution of Temporal that runs as a single process with zero runtime dependencies.
+Temporal CLI is a tool for interacting with Temporal from the command line and a distribution of Temporal server and web UI that runs as a single process with zero runtime dependencies.
 It supports persistence to disk and in-memory mode through SQLite.

-**Install and start the Temporal CLI**
+**Install the Temporal CLI**

-The following steps start and run a Temporal Cluster.
+Choose one of the following install methods to install the Temporal CLI.

 <Tabs>
 <TabItem value="macOS" label="macOS">